 3. RESULTS

 The analysis illustrated the complex interplay of sociological and psychological factors influencing substance initiation and abuse among respondents.
 It highlighted that most respondents began abusing substances between ages 16 and 25, a period marked by heightened risk-taking and peer influence.
 Personality traits, particularly impulsivity, significantly correlate with susceptibility to substance abuse, while a family history of substance abuse highlighted the impact of socialization.
-Parenting styles, especially permissive approaches creates environments lacking necessary boundaries, contributing to increased substance abuse.
+Parenting styles, especially permissive approaches create environments lacking necessary boundaries, contributing to increased substance abuse.
 Peer pressure emerges as a dominant factor, reflecting social learning dynamics, while socioeconomic status and unemployment further complicate the situation by increasing stress and the likelihood of substance reliance.
 This multifaceted perspective needs comprehensive prevention and intervention strategies that address these interconnected influences.

 The data presented in Table 1 offered insights from a study examining the factors influencing substance initiation and abuse among respondents and highlighted a significant trend grounded in sociological theories.